 Assisted by Ryan Greenwood

 “I learned something new and insightful every day from both faculty and student interaction. — 2016 student

 This course aims to teach collectors and librarians how to build focused, interesting, and useful collections of historical materials in Anglo-American, European, and Latin American law.
 It is aimed at individuals and librarians who collect historical legal materials and the book dealers who supply them, as well as librarians developing collections from existing holdings.
 Particular attention will be paid to planning collections in light of intended use and availability of materials and funds.
 This course will follow the direction set by Morris L. Cohen and David Warrington in their earlier Rare Book School course, Collecting the History of Anglo-American Law, while expanding the scope to include the legal literature of Western Europe and Latin America.
 The course will survey printed and manuscript legal materials and introduce its bibliography and curatorship.
 Topics include the history of the production and distribution of law books; catalogs and reference books; philosophy and techniques of collecting; and acquiring books, manuscripts, and ephemera in the antiquarian book trade.
-The laboratory sessions will give students hands-on experience in using some of the basic bibliographical tools and antiquarian book price guides.

 In their personal statements, prospective students should include the following: